lamdu/lamdu/doc/NameAutoGen.md

 For this reason when the user gives two variables the same name, they get displayed with "disambiguation tags" added to their names.

 Disambiguation tags are small red numbers at the end of a variable name that Lamdu generates so that the user can understand which variable is used where.

+In a similar manner to "overloading", when it's clear from the use that the variables are different, then no disambiguation tags are added.
+This man only happen with called functions, when their "type signatures" are different.

 # Auto-generated names in Lamdu